Taher-Chabra/Data-table/README.md

-# PrimeReact DataTable with Custom Row Selection
+# PrimeReact DataTable with Custom Rows Selection

 This project demonstrates the implementation of a dynamic data table using PrimeReact's `DataTable` component.
 It fetches data from an external API and includes custom features like row selection, pagination, and a loading spinner.